-Sun Life Financial is a leading international financial services organization providing a diverse range of insurance, wealth and asset management solutions to individuals and corporate Clients.
-Sun Life Financial and its partners have operations in key markets worldwide, including Canada, the United States, the United Kingdom (the "U.K."), Ireland, Hong Kong, the Philippines, Japan, Indonesia, India, China, Australia, Singapore, Vietnam, Malaysia and Bermuda.
-As of December 31, 2017, the Sun Life Financial group of companies had total assets under management of \$975 billion.
+Sun Life Financial is a leading international financial services organization providing insurance, wealth and asset management solutions to individual and corporate Clients.
+Sun Life Financial has operations in a number of markets worldwide, including Canada, the United States, the United Kingdom (the "U.K."), Ireland, Hong Kong, the Philippines, Japan, Indonesia, India, China, Australia, Singapore, Vietnam, Malaysia and Bermuda.
+As of December 31, 2018, Sun Life Financial had total assets under management of \$951 billion.